mempoolco/spruned/README.md

 256mb ram & 500mb hdd should be fairly enough to keep it up & running.
 <br /><br/>

-A lightweight bitcoin client, at this very moment it supports only bitcoin mainnet.
+At this very moment it supports only bitcoin mainnet.
 Testnet support will come soon before beta release.<br /><br />
-a replacement for bitcoind on light systems (Let's say, Raspberry, or your home Laptop) it provides an interface for bitcoin-cli. <br />
+It's a replacement for bitcoind on lightweight systems (It's proven to work on a Raspberry Zero, along with CLightning), it provides an interface for bitcoin-cli. <br />
 <br />
-So, run spruned on your raspberry and you have the APIs listed below as you have a 200gigs Bitcoind installation.
-<br /><br />

 #### How it works?

 spruned downloads and store the bitcoin blocks on demand, when you need them, directly from the Peer2Peer Bitcoin Network.<br/>
-there's a "pruning" functionality emulation, to keep the last ~200 (default settings) blocks already saved, because fetch blocks may require also up to 10 seconds with slow connections, and this "bootstrap mode" reduces latencies on usage.<br /><br />
+there's a "pruning" functionality emulation, to keep the last ~200 (default settings) blocks on the local storage, because fetch blocks may require also up to 10 seconds with slow connections, and this "bootstrap mode" reduces latencies on usage.<br />

-"Having the APIs" means you can use bitcoin-cli, or any other RPC client, as if you had bitcoind up & running.<br /><br />
+You can use bitcoin-cli, or any other RPC client, as if you had bitcoind up & running.<br />
 For the transactions related APIs and utxo tracking, spruned uses the electrum network.

 #### Dependencies

-spruned works with Python 3.5.2 and Python 3.6, as it uses asyncio. atm it should work only on Linux systems.<br />
+spruned works with Python >= 3.5.3.
+Right now it should work only on Linux systems.<br />
 <br />
 It make intensive usage of connectrum, pybitcointools and pycoinnet libraries.
 Thanks to mantainers & contributors! <br />

 #### Usage
-Code should be pretty self explaining if you're familiar with asyncio.<br />
+I hope code is self explaining enough, if you're familiar with asyncio.<br />

 For the non-developers: a fungible entry point is not ready yet.<br />
 However, this is how things are going to be:
 ```